Steps for Household Plan

 - If you have pets or service animals, think about animal-friendly locations.

 - Examples of meeting places: In your neighborhood: A mailbox at the end of the driveway, or a neighbor’s house.
 Outside of your neighborhood: library, community center, place of worship, or family friend’s home.
-Outside of your town or
+Outside of your town or city: home of a relative or family friend.

 - Make sure everyone knows the address of the meeting place and discuss ways you would get there.